-Caveat: The Corporation Commission has been known to issue clear certificates of non-development when, in fact, a well has been drilled and not plugged; therefore, the cautious attorney will also advise his clients to satisfy themselves there is no well nor production upon any of said property and that the lease in not being kept alive by in lieuroyalty payments or production not reported to the Corporation Commission.
+Caveat: The Corporation Commission has been known to issue clear certificates of non-development when in fact a well has been drilled and not plugged; therefore, the cautious attorney will also advise his clients to satisfy themselves there is no well nor production upon any of said property and that the lease is not being kept alive by in lieu royalty payments or production not reported to the Corporation Commission.
 The examiner should also be aware that the documents evidencing spacing or unitization may either be unrecorded or only appear in the records of the Corporation Commission.